 You spend thousands on ads.
 Leads come in.
-Then nothing happens for hours.
+The phone rings — and nobody picks up.
 By the time someone calls back, the lead has already bought from your competitor.
 This is the speed to lead problem, and it is costing European businesses millions in lost revenue every year.
-This guide covers everything: the data, the benchmarks, the strategies, and the technology that solves it.
+This guide covers everything: the data, the benchmarks, the strategies, and where to start — the single biggest, easiest win for most small businesses is to simply stop missing the inbound call in the first place.

 What Is Speed to Lead?